NoiseByNorthwest/php-spx/README.md

 Since the web UI uses advanced JavaScript features, only the following browsers are known to be supported:
 - most recent version of any Chromium-based browser.
-- most recent version of Firefox with `dom.moduleScripts.enabled` preference set to `true`.
+- most recent version of Firefox.

 #### Control panel & report list